In this document

 media_codecs.xmlfiles to the appropriate location:

-Declare that you want to include the Camera app in your device's system image by specifying it in the
+- To include the Camera app in your device's system image, specify it in the

 PRODUCT_PACKAGESvariable in your device's